einjineer/hello-world/README.md

 # hello-world

+Hello, World!

-Just a time-honored tradition in computer programming
+I am just doing a time-honored tradition in computer programming for the newbie.